JornLotsch/TrigeminalChemosensitivity/README.md

-# Trigeminal sensitivity and modulation in humans from a general population sample
+# Trigeminal sensitivity and its modulation in a general population sample

 A research project analyzing trigeminal sensitivity and related factors using machine learning, statistical analysis and data visualization in R.